Graduateshotline

 Who can Take the Test?

-The IELTS exam welcomes individuals from all age groups, genders, religions, races, and nationalities, regardless of their background or origins.
-However, it is advisable that those under the age of 16 refrain from taking the test, as the results are only deemed valid for a period of two years.
+The IELTS exam is open to individuals from all age groups, genders, religions, races, and nationalities, regardless of their background or origins.
+However, it is advisable that those under 16 refrain from taking the test, as the results are only deemed valid for two years.
 The intended purpose of this examination is to qualify for university admissions or secure a student or skill-based visa.
 Additionally, it is worth considering that younger individuals may not possess the necessary preparation to tackle the intricacies present in the test's demanding reading and writing components.

 Canceling IELTS Registration

-If one wishes to cancel their IELTS registration, they will be able to do so anytime before the test date by notifying their test center.
-The refund that one receives will be based on when they are canceling the test.
+If a candidate wishes to cancel their IELTS registration, they can do so by notifying the test center any time before the test date.
+The refund that one receives will be based on when they cancel the test.
 The amount refunded will be higher when the exam is canceled well before the scheduled date.

 Retaking IELTS

-**Please note: Many Universities accept TOEFL instead of IELTS and vice-versa.
+**Please note: Some Universities accept TOEFL instead of IELTS and vice versa.

 IELTS Resources